 Zero Knowledge Personhood

-Human Keys derived on private biometrics proves humanity, and other identifiers on legacy Govt and NFC compatible Passports, can be used cryptographically to prove attributes such as uniqueness, age, nationality, etc without revealing or storing this data to verifying organizations.
+Human Keys can be used to make ZKPs on identifiers such as legacy Govt and NFC compatible Passports, to make selective disclosures on uniqueness, age, nationality, etc without revealing or storing this data to verifying organizations.
 This unlocks use cases in web3 and beyond.

 Joe, a passionate Web2 gamer, is introduced to the world of web3 gaming by his friend Bob.
 Excited by the idea of truly owning his in-game assets, Joe decides to give it a try.

-Bob sends $100 USDC to Joe’s email address via Silk wallet or any Wallet created via Human Keys.
-The claiming prompts Joe to create an account with his email and password, creating a self custodial wallet in the background, where the private key is generated from his password.
+Bob sends $100 USDC to Joe’s email address via Silk wallet The claim prompts Joe to create an account with his email, creating a self custodial wallet in the background, where the private key is generated from his web account.
 This gives Joe full control of his assets without the usual complexity of seed phrases.

-Using the same wallet Joe decides to bet on the Presidential Election Winner on Polymarket on Polygon chain, funding the deposit through Paypal, and topup gas token through Silk’s Gas Tank.
+Using the same wallet Joe decides to bet on the Presidential Election Winner on Polymarket on Polygon chain, funding the deposit through Paypal, and top up gas money through Silk’s Gas Tank.

 Joe’s experience with web3 continues to grow when his gaming platform announces a new round of airdrops, rewarding genuine users.
 To qualify, Joe uses Human Keys with Zeronym to prove that his account is legitimate and not a bot.